Add your voice to Palliative Care Week 2016

 We are asking people to write a word or short phrase to describe what you think about palliative care.
 In the resources section you will find a printed picture frame for download.
 We are encouraging people to photograph themselves with the frame and post to Twitter, Facebook or Instagram using #pallcareweek.
 Download the picture frame here.

 A number of important events are taking place across the island as part of Palliaitve Care Week involving Milford Care Centre, Foyle Hospice, the Western and Northern Health and Social Care Trusts, the Irish Hospice Foundation and many more.
 For more information read here.
-We encourage you to hold an awareness raising event.
-If you want guidance or to discuss an idea, please contact us.
-Here are some suggestions:

 If you are holding an event, let us know as we can list it on the campaign website and tweet the details.